Arrested on heating: controlling the motility of active droplets by temperature: Conclusions and outlook

 Our experiments fit into the framework of the canonical theory for autophoretic particles, where the observed dynamic regimes correspond to interfacial modes becoming unstable with increasing or decreasing P\'eclet number.

-While such higher order modes have been documented individually, the fundamental spontaneous from an isotropic zero order base state to a first order propulsion state is hard to observe experimentally, as the setup of the experiment usually provides sufficient disturbances to instantaneously set off droplet motion.
-By a temperature driven crossing of the critical \Pen{} threshold, this is now possible, and, as we have demonstrated by chemical and flow signatures, even quantifiable.
+While such higher order modes have been documented individually, the fundamental spontaneous transition from an isotropic zero order base state to a first order propulsion state is hard to observe experimentally, as the setup of the experiment usually provides sufficient disturbances to instantaneously set off droplet motion.
+By a non-invasive temperature driven crossing of the critical \Pen{} threshold, this is now experimentally observable in both chemical and flow signatures.
+As the idealized theory cited in eq.~\ref{eq:adv_diff} and its extensions are widely used in numerical work on autophoretic swimmers in complex geometries and confinement, modeling many body interactions, or chaotic dynamics in a huge parameter space, it is important to test its predictive power in an experimental context.
+The inactive-active transition analyzed in Fig.~\ref{fig:piv} experimentally matches a common numerical validation case~\cite{michelin2013_spontaneous,hu2022_spontaneous,chen2021_instabilities,peng2023_weakly,wang2024_selfpropulsion} and highlights the importance of chemical history and spatial confinement in matching numerics and experiment~\cite{picella2022_confined,deblois2021_swimming,peng2023_weakly}.